 WHY IS AWARENESS IMPORTANT?

-Activity related to SUDEP research has gained momentum in recent years; SUDEP has become a hot topic at all levels of meetings among neurologists, epileptologists, and epilepsy organizations.
-This momentum is very, very necessary as it seems that an entire generation has passed during which little progress has been made in understanding —let alone in solving— this medical conundrum.
+Activity related to SUDEP research has gained momentum in recent years; SUDEP has become a more common topic at all levels of meetings among neurologists, epileptologists, and epilepsy organizations.
+This momentum is very necessary, as it seems that an entire generation has passed during which little progress has been made in understanding —let alone in solving— this medical conundrum.
 For too long, SUDEP has been the tragedy of omission, the tragedy of silence, the tragedy of passivity, one after the next.
 The time for change is now.

-As many people that are impacted by epilepsy – an estimated 1 in 26 people over the course of a lifetime – just as many should be aware of the risks that accompany epilepsy, including SUDEP.
+An estimated 1 in 26 people will develop epilepsy over the course of a lifetime.
+All of them should be aware of the risks that accompany epilepsy, including SUDEP.
 As is the goal with other deadly afflictions, SUDEP must be attacked, dissected, understood, and conquered.
 This requires increased funding for research and the brightest minds in medicine and technology leading this research.

 HOW MANY PEOPLE DOES SUDEP IMPACT?

 Due to a lack of large-scale, population-based studies and since SUDEP often goes unrecognized by physicians and medical examiners, the incidence of SUDEP is probably underestimated.
-Commonly accepted figures indicate that 1 in 1,000 people with epilepsy will die from SUDEP.
+Commonly accepted figures estimate that 1 in 1,000 people with epilepsy - both kids and adults - will die suddenly each year.
 That estimate increases to 1 in 150 for people whose epilepsy is not controlled by medication or another form of treatment (known as refractory epilepsy).